 |Warm up||Students will be given plenty of time to warm up prior to the audition.
 Vocalists will have time to warm up with their accompanist.|

 For your audition, you will perform one or two prepared pieces.
-Then, you'll demonstrate basic music competencies including major and minor scales, sight-reading, and, for vocalists, tonal memory drills and basic piano skills.
+Then, you'll demonstrate basic music competencies including major and minor scales, sight-reading, and, for vocalists, and tonal memory drills.
 Faculty members from your performance area will look (and listen) for rhythm, intonation, dynamic contrast, tone quality, technique, articulation, and phrasing--those qualities that make you a musician.

 Faculty prefer instrumentalists to audition without accompaniment.
 Vocalists should make every effort to bring their own accompanist.
 However, Millikin will provide a professional accompanist if given three weeks notice.